 In one of my previous incarnations, I was employed as a desktop publisher (glorified clerk) in a quick print operation.
 Many small business owners would come by and have business notepads printed and assembled.
 I would always be amazed at the amount of money they would spend on these notepads because I knew just how cheap and easy they were to make

-I am going to show you how you can make your notepads, at home, for practically nothing.
-Beautiful notepads make cute teachers gifts, stocking stuffers, and can be an inexpensive advertising tool for your small business.
+I am going to show you how you can make your DIY paper notepads, at home, with simple to find supplies for practically nothing.
+When you make them yourself you can design them with your own style and save a ton of money too!
+Beautiful handmade paper notepads make cute teachers gifts, stocking stuffers, and can be an inexpensive advertising tool for your small business.
 You can make them as simple or as elaborate as you want.

 - 15 sheets white all purpose printer paper

 - 8.5×11 Chipboard Cardboard Craft Scrapbook Material